engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 <a href=#update7><h2 id="update7"><b>Major</b>: Link your AppCloud account to a GitHub account to make deploy keys automatic.
 (Beta support)</h2></a>

-August 17th, 2011
+August 18th, 2011

 No more cutting-and-pasting of deploy keys from AppCloud to GitHub.

 You can choose to link your AppCloud account to a GitHub account.
-After linking accounts, when you create an AppCloud application using a GitHub application, the deploy key is automatically created.
+After linking accounts, when you create an AppCloud application using a GitHub repository, the deploy key is automatically created.

 For more information, see [[Linking an AppCloud account to a GitHub account|linking-github-to-appcloud]].